Gaman-AI/SISGEMEC/backend/README_IMPORT_REFACTORING.md

 ## Overview

 The Excel import module has been completely refactored to separate the functionality into two independent importers: **Users** and **Equipment**.
-This refactoring fixes the 422 errors and implements proper security while maintaining backward compatibility.
+This refactoring fixes the 422 errors and implements proper security.
+The legacy combined importer has been removed.

 ## New Architecture